daroczig/CEU-R-prod/README.md

 ## Week 4: Use Cases on Using R in the Cloud

+**Quiz**: no quiz today -- but please consider spending the related time later to fill in more details in the QA questionnaire on this class TODO

 **Reminder**: what is
 - RStudio Server
 - Shiny Server